We are all different, and we all have a story.

 Sadly, a few years after we split up, Lin developed a highly aggressive cancer, and I, together with my kids, were at her bedside the day she died.
-The ruby and diamond ring that Lin gave me for my fortieth birthday (pictured) remains to this day, my favourite piece of jewellery.
+A ruby and diamond ring that Lin gave me for my fortieth birthday remains to this day, my favourite piece of jewellery.

 Immediately after Lin and I split up, my trans strengths came to the fore!
 I became mum and dad looking after my sons and daughter (aged just seven), pretty well given the circumstances.

 Around one year later, I meet Jen, and we fell instantly in love.
 We were engaged within a few weeks, and Jen, with her two daughters, moved in with us, making us a family of seven.
 Jen and I married as soon as my divorce was completed, and we are still very much in love.

 Jen is a wonderful woman who had completely lost faith in the 'normal man'.
 Her previous marriage, like mine, ended in an unhappy divorce, which is always sad.
 At the time of our meeting, I suspect Jen subconsciously felt she would be 'safer' with a partner from the soft side of the male spectrum.
 While Jen was looking for a man and coming out to her early in our relationship was initially a shock to her, I think she quickly realised that love conquers all and that a kind, considerate and caring person (which I am told, I am) was the type of partner that worked for her,